JuliaLang/Juleps/Formatting.md

 ### Output to IO

-The user wants to output directly to an IO device (say `IOStream` or `IOBuffer`).
+The user wants to output directly to an IO device (say `IOStream` or `IOBuffer`), similar to current `@printf` behaviour.
 In this case, we want to avoid allocating any string at all, i.e. we want to lower

     print(io, "π is approximately ", stringformat(pi, fracdigits=4), ".")